 How Do I Apply for Medicare in California?

 You can apply for Medicare coverage in California by reaching out to your local Social Security office, either by phone or online.

 Your Initial Medicare Enrollment Period is the first opportunity you have to sign up for Medicare in California.
 It begins three months before you turn 65, includes the month you turn 65, and ends three months afterward.
 If you miss out on this seven-month window, you can enroll during the General Enrollment Period from January 1 – March 31.4

-Find out how to maximize your Medicare benefits by getting your free FitScore® with HealthMarkets.
+After determining your Medicare eligibility in California, find out how to maximize your Medicare benefits by getting your free FitScore® with HealthMarkets.
 After answering a few quick questions, our FitScore can score and rank Medicare plans based on your needs, helping you compare your options.
-Afterward, it can continuously compare plans for you and notify you if a better fit becomes available.

 Get started comparing today!